 - Provides support for local chapters.

-- Creates feature public interest programming, PSA’s & other content, tools & resources, for use by local chapters.
+- Creates feature public interest programming, PSA’s & other content, tools & resources, for use by all local chapters.

 - Develops & maintains I.A.M.C.A. media archives.